 Where can this degree take me?

-The MEd in Diverse Learning is primarily intended for the classroom teacher who desires to position him/herself as an expert in differentiation and/or is seeking endorsements in special education and English as a second language (ESL).
+The MEd in Diverse Learning helps the classroom teacher position him/herself for professional advancement as an instructional expert who is ready to teach all learners well.
+The program includes coursework in differentiation, gifted, special education and English as a second language (ESL).

-The endorsements embedded in this degree program and the degree itself include key elements that support a teacher’s skill and employability.
+The endorsements embedded in this degree program and the degree itself include key elements that support a teacher’s skill, employability, and professional advancement.
 This program, unlike many other graduate degrees, is purposely designed to be practical.
 Every assignment asks teachers to take what they are learning, apply it in the classroom, and report the results.
-The hybrid approach allows teachers the benefit of forming close relationships with others in the program during the face-to-face sessions but also frees students to study online part of the time.

 What will I study?

 Because of the practical nature of the courses, anyone enrolled in this program or any part of it must have access to a classroom.
-The program is focused on grab-and-use philosophy and hybrid delivery (online and face-to-face).
+The program is focused on grab-and-use philosophy in a convenient online format.
 Optimally students will be teachers in their own classrooms, but having classroom access will suffice.